The Ultimate One-Week Switzerland Itinerary

 Zermatt is all about mountains and the outdoors.
 If you’ve come to Switzerland for our spectacular views, you’re going to love it here.

 Several hikes and walks of all difficulty levels take you places you didn’t even know existed.
-Like for instance the popular Zermatt lakes trail, which takes 2.5 hours to complete.
-It leads past five crystal clear mountain lakes and offers breathtaking views of the Matterhorn.
+For instance, the popular Zermatt lakes trail, which takes 2.5 hours to complete, leads past five crystal clear mountain lakes and offers breathtaking views of the Matterhorn.

 Another impressive, yet head spinning adventure is walking across the world’s longest pedestrian suspension bridge in Randa.
-It stretches 494 metres (1.620 feet) across the valley.
-Hello vertigo!
+It stretches 494 meters (1.620 feet) across the valley.
+Hello, vertigo!

 The circular track starts and finishes in Randa, 15 minutes by train from Zermatt.